anilkusc/kubernetes-bash-scripts/README.md

 You can check your hostpath volumes one by one and if the volume size bigger than wanted value it sends you e-mail. ssmtp should be installed on system.
 You should run this script on nodes.

+# image-update
+You can update images in bulk
+You should run this script on nodes